odaymard/RESTful-APIs-using-Node-express-and-sequelize-ORM/readme.md

 lhost/testdatabase
 ```

-Note:change username and password by yours
+Note:change username and password to yours

-by default the username and password is root,root
+by default the username and password are root,root

 ## Running